The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Results

 This reduces the analysis to studying the steady state distribution of the index $Z$.
 We note that, according to our interaction model, higher values of the index imply more frequent cooperation requests, and hence, lower incentives for cooperation.
 For this purpose in panels~(c)-(d) of Fig.~\ref{fig:heterogen-pars} we plot the typical probability density function (PDF) for the $Z$ index for the same random multiplex networks where the dimension presence is given by a uniform probability by averaging the index across 1000 network realizations.
 There, in black, we also depict the PDF of $Z$ for the one dimensional ER and BA networks\footnote{Note that the full overlap multiplex ER graph coincides with the one-dimensional representation.}.
 For the ER graphs, it can be seen that the exclusion of overlapping edges effectively increases the mode of the distribution.
 Since the average level of cooperation at the point where cooperation begins to exist is determined by the left tail of the distribution, the networks with lower modes, and thus larger left tails, should be able to promote more cooperation.
 Contrastingly, the fatness of the right tail leads to higher thresholds for displaying full network cooperation.
 In a similar fashion, we notice that by decreasing the correlation between the degrees in the multiplex BA graph, the right tail of $Z$ decreases, and therefore the lower threshold for full cooperation.

 Finally, in the inset plots of Fig.~\ref{fig:heterogen-pars} (a)-(b) we observe that the inclusion of a second dimension leads to significantly lower threshold for existence of cooperation in the system (which in the one dimensional case is $b / c > 1$~\cite{Utkovski-2017,stojkoski2018cooperation}).
 This implies that the other dimension acts as a support for existence of cooperation even if the original dimension does not allow it.
 This is a result of the fact that the negative payoffs from the original dimension are compensated with positive payoffs from the supporting dimension.
-If at least one agent receives higher steady state payoff from the supporting dimension than the loss in the original, then cooperation will persist.
-This is an important implication to the emergence of cooperation in systems where all dimensions of the network can not be observed and the environment is not suited for cooperation, while the phenomena is still detected.
+If at least one individual receives higher steady state payoff from the supporting dimension than the loss in the original, then cooperation will persist.
+This is an important implication to the emergence of cooperation in systems where all dimensions of the network can not be observed and the environment is not suited for cooperation due to not increasing the social welfare, while the phenomena is still detected.